HistoryAtWork has spent over twenty years working with communities, places and collections.

 Other initiatives

-We invite you to make use of our expertise in project development, grant programs and explore our Memoir Toolkit and Neighbourhood Postcards projects.
+We invite you to make use of our expertise in project development and grant programs, and explore our Memoir Toolkit and Neighbourhood Postcards projects.

 Grant programs

-Grant programs are opportunities for you to seek support for your history and heritage project if it has a positive impact on your wider community or can be shown to be a significant collection and is in need of preservation or conservation.
+Grant programs are opportunities for you to seek support for your history and heritage project, particularly if it will have a positive impact on your wider community or can be shown to be a significant collection but in need of preservation or conservation.
 We have worked on many such projects and can assist with applications.

 Memoir Toolkit